The Port Jefferson-Wading River Rail-Trail

 HELP MAKE LI A BETTER PLACE TO LIVE

-If you are even remotely interested please get in touch with the local civic groups and the office of Legislator Dan Losquardo soon.
 Copy and send the ones that you would like to support and paste them into your e-mail, along with your name, address if possible, and e-mail address

 1)Build the LIRR RECREATIONAL TRAIL from PORT JEFFERSON to WADING RIVER